 If you studied your language for two years in high school and received good grades, you are probably ready for 1002; if you studied the language for three years or more, you are probably ready for 2001 or 2002.

 There is a block on registration if you do not have credits for the 1001 course.
 To have the block lifted, do one of the following:

 If you plan to study French, German or Spanish, see the instructions about the Webcape exam.

-If you are studying another language, e-mail a faculty member in that language (see the faculty listing) or call the Department of Modern and Classical Languages at 404-413-5981.
+If you are studying another language, e-mail a faculty member in that language (see the faculty listing) or call the Department of World Languages & Cultures at 404-413-5981.
 Placement exams are available in the department for other languages.